baneszko/Higher_Lower/README.md

 # Higher_Lower
-Higher Lower Game in Python
+Higher or Lower Game in Python
+Who has more followers on Instagram?
+How do you think?
+Compare one profile against another.
+Choose A or B.